The Lavin Agency Speakers Bureau

 Play encourages curiosity, collaboration, and creativity for the world's most innovative companies.

 For world-renowned toy designer Cas Holman, play is the spark that boosts our creativity and ability to collaborate throughout our lives.
 Featured in the award-winning Netflix series Abstract: The Art of Design, Cas designs toys that have no set functions or learning objectives.
 She frequently consults for the world’s most innovative companies, from Disney to Nike to Ford, helping them rethink old processes and tap into out-of-the-box creativity.
+She is also the author of Playful, the hotly anticipated new book that reveals how play can help us connect, recharge, find fulfilment at work, and grow as creative individuals.
 In dynamic talks and workshops, she shows audiences how to use the process of playing to learn without fear of failure, find new solutions and ways of thinking, and work together towards revolutionary innovation.

 Cas Holman is the founder and principal designer at Heroes Will Rise: an award-winning independent toy company producing innovative toys that are designed for creativity and open-ended play.
 For two decades, she’s been designing playthings like the well-known Rigamajig—used around the world—and interactive play spaces that encourage children and adults alike to explore, imagine, and collaborate.
 When we play together, we learn to take responsibility for our own ideas and our happiness, and we learn to trust and work with others.
 Cas teaches us that when we take a playful approach to all aspects of life, we encounter unexpected possibilities and a deepening of our important relationships with our teammates and colleagues.
 When we play together, we come to understand each other.